Davsan88/guidesAndNotes/python.md

 >Manipulating 2D lists is fundamental in applications where data is structured in a tabular form, such as in spreadsheets or databases.

+# Working with Lists

+Working with lists in Python involves manipulating them through various methods and functions, allowing for dynamic and flexible data management.